 - Contractors authorized under FAR 51

-The sellers are you.
-They are predominately small business with a focus on a specific set of supplies or services, separated into 32 different categories.
+The sellers are contractors like you.
+They are predominately small businesses focusing on a specific set of supplies or services, separated into 32 different categories.
 To demonstrate the depth and breadth of the schedules, we have included a sample of the categories, including:

 - Facilities Maintenance & Management (03FAC)